ishana97/Project-Work/README.md

 # "TrajectTimeBased.m" is a MATLAB function writtern for the Rocketry at Virginia Tech Team.
 The function determines a rocket's trajectory over time steps.

 # "CompositeAnalysis.m" is MATLAB program written for a Composite Material Analysis Course.
-The program accepts inouts from the user to determien the mechanical behvior of a composite material.
+The program accepts inputs from the user to determine the mechanical behvior of a composite material.

 # "UpStream.py" is a GUI Calculator built in Python for a business project that I have been working on.
 The aim of the calculator is to determine the net cash flow of a business.